 The Aboriginal Law Program at the University of Toronto Faculty of Law offers Aboriginal students a world class law degree in a supportive environment.

 The Faculty of Law has a strong tradition of working to enhance the Aboriginal voice in our community and within the legal profession more broadly.
 We proactively recruit Aboriginal students for both our JD and Graduate programs, provide specialized support to Aboriginal students to enable their success.
 We offer innovative courses in Aboriginal law, and host outreach and recruitment events specifically aimed at Aboriginal students.
 The Faculty has one of the highest graduation rates for students of Aboriginal heritage in the country.
 Our Aboriginal students have gone on to leading positions at the bar, in the public service, and in the judiciary.

 The Aboriginal Law Program at the Faculty of Law offers a wide variety of classroom and experiential learning opportunities to students who are interested in Aboriginal issues.
 Students can compete in the Kawaskimhon Aboriginal Moot, work on the student-run Indigenous Law Journal, engage with Aboriginal scholars and professionals with activities such as the Gladue Practicum Program and the Aboriginal Peoples and Canadian Law Practicum, and gain practical experience by participating in the Clinical Program with Aboriginal Legal Services.
-Students can also deepen their academic experience with the new Certificate in Aboriginal Legal Studies.
+Students can also deepen their academic experience with the Certificate in Aboriginal Legal Studies.